Harvey John

-Each week we’ll be answering one question that comes up in conversation with candidates; this week’s being about recruiters sending your CV.
+Each week we’ll be answering one question that comes up in conversation with candidates.
+This week’s is about recruiters sending your CV.

 An Accounts Senior based in Southampton asks: ‘Why does a recruiter send my CV without my permission?

-The short answer is, they don’t.
+The short answer is, that they don’t.
 (Or at least, they shouldn’t*).
-Ultimately, there’s only so much you can do to prevent this from happening – read a couple of our other blogs about choosing a recruiter and meeting your recruiter to ensure that you’re only working with recruiters that have good values and will respect you and your data.
+Ultimately, there’s only so much you can do to prevent this from happening.
+Give our other blogs a read on choosing a recruiter and meeting your recruiter to ensure that you’re only working with recruiters who will respect you and your data.

-And if you find out a recruiter has sent your CV without your permission, what can you do?
-Snitch on them! (the one case where ‘snitches get stitches’ doesn’t apply).
-Clients love to hear when their PSLs aren’t working by the book, and hopefully by doing so, you’re preventing the rogue recruiter from getting away with it again!
+If you find out a recruiter has sent your CV without your permission, what can you do?
+Snitch on them.
+Clients love to hear when their PSLs aren’t working by the book.
+So hopefully by doing so, you’re preventing the rogue recruiter from getting away with it again!

 *Within the Code of Professional Practice for our governing body REC, Principle 10 goes into detail about respecting confidentiality and privacy.